-Attend TWO dance concerts at some point in the semester.
-One (or both) must be UF Dance events (dates listed above).
-Write a thoughtful reflection (approx. 1 page) highlighting what stood out to you about the movement, performance, and overall presentation, in relation to concepts and your learning in this course.
+Attend TWO UF Dance concerts, and write a thoughtful reflection (approx. 1 page) highlighting what stood out to you about the movement, performance, and overall presentation, in relation to concepts and your learning in this course.
+Attendance at Dance Area UnShowings are also a part of this grade.